kalnajslab-org/TMdecoder/README.md

 for saving to a CSV file is provided.

-The program attempts to determine which instrument the file contins data for LPC or RS41.
+The program attempts to determine which instrument the file contins data for: LPC or RS41.
 If it cannot determine this automatically, use the `-l` or `-r` switches.

 There are two sample TMs included here which can be used to try out the application: